 The best way to get in touch with Brassland is through this handy CONTACT FORM.
 We quickly route queries about our current roster of artists, i.e. live bookings, retailers wanting to stock our music, licensing for film & television, and publicity/promotion requests.

-Some info on our long history of licensing our music for other people's productions are on our LICENSING page.
-We clear sync requests for film, television, interactive & advertising usages very quickly.
+Find info on our history of licensing music to other people's productions on our LICENSING page.
+We quickly clear master & publishing sync requests for film, television, interactive & advertising usages.
 Send inquiries via our CONTACT FORM.
 Note that you can preview most of the catalog via streams at Bandcamp or services like Spotify or Apple Music.

-Please note that we are not actively seeking new artists through demo submissions.
-Most of the music we release emerges from our community of friends & associates.
-Our best advice to developing artists is to make stuff, publish it on the internet, perform frequently in front of people & meet other fellow artists.
-If your creativity generates a response, opportunities will come to you.
-If you are sure we need to hear what you're doing, use the CONTACT FORM to send us no more than three (3) streamable songs, using the pull down category "Other."
-We suggest using Bandcamp, YouTube or Soundcloud as hosts.
-(Please do not send us physical packages; we just recycle those.)
+We are not actively seeking new artists through demo submissions.
+The music we release emerges from our community of friends & associates.
+Our best advice to developing artists is to make stuff, publish it on the internet, perform frequently in front of people & meet your fellow artists.
+If your creativity generates a response, opportunities will come.
+If you are sure we need to hear what you're doing, go to the CONTACT FORM.
+Send no more than three (3) streamable songs, using the pull down category "Other."
+We suggest hosting the tracks at Bandcamp, YouTube or Soundcloud.
+(Do not send us physical packages; we just recycle those.)

 We welcome INTERNS & HELPER PEOPLE who live near New York City and can commit to being in our office 1-2 days per week.
 Here is a guide to our internships & how to apply.

-For further details, email: glenn (at) brassland (dot) org.
+For further details, email us via this contact form.
+Your subject line should be I WANT TO BE AN INTERN OR HELPER PERSON!
 Include a resume, a list of 5 recent shows you've attended, and your 5 favorite artists or records of all time.